 Children with NVLD are commonly described as “rude” and inappropriate mainly because of the improper comments they make.
 Being quite literal, NVLD individuals usually have difficulty understanding jokes and sarcasm.
 Simply put they are black and white thinkers.
 Seeing the big picture and understanding situations from someone else’s point of view is quite challenging.
 Realizing the consequences of their action and the impact it has on others often escapes them.

 Understanding personal space, verbal expressions and reading/interpreting body language/nonverbal cues is often underdeveloped.
 The inability to accurately read social interactions has a profound impact on behavior and level of sensitivity.
-NVLD children often report feelings of rejection, not fitting in or that they are disliked by their peers, which may not be the case.
-Due to these weaknesses, NVLD children often prefer to observe the social interaction or peer group for some time before they are willing to join the group.
-This behavior is often seen as extreme shyness.
+NVLD children often report feelings of rejection.
+They may feel they do not fit in or are disliked by their peers.
+However, this perception may not be accurate.
+Due to these weaknesses, NVLD children often prefer to watch the social interaction or peer group for a while.
+They take their time before they are willing to join the group.
+This behavior is often described as extreme shyness.

-Although they desire friendships, NVLD children often have difficulty making and maintaining friendships.
-If they have developed a friendship with one or two children, NVLD children tend to rely too heavily on these friends for support.
+Although they want friends, NVLD children often have difficulty making and maintaining friendships.
+If they have developed a friendship with one or two children, NVLD children tend to overly rely on these friends.
+Most often NVLD children prefer interacting with older or younger children and adults rather than same aged peers.
 Play dates and transitions are quite daunting and overwhelming.
-Most often NVLD children prefer interacting with older or younger children and adults rather than same aged peers.
 Due to their social challenges and what is considered as “awkward behaviors”, NVLD children are often the targets of “bullying”.

 NVLD individuals are often described by parents as extremely sensitive, having difficulty controlling and regulating their emotions.
-Furthermore, due to a lack of facial expressions, many teachers raise concerns about possible depression or sadness, causing them to also question the child’s home environment.
+Due to a lack of facial expressions, many teachers raise concerns about possible depression or sadness.
+This concern causes them to also question aspects of the child’s home environment.

 Academically, children with NVLD almost always struggle with mathematics, which generally surfaces in the upper elementary grade levels or later.
 Certain aspects of math are particularly challenging.
-Understanding concepts, such as geometry, decimals, and fractions are problematic.
+Understanding concepts, like geometry, decimals, and fractions are problematic.
 Reading maps and graphs are confusing.
-Misreading computational symbols and misaligning columns are common.
+Misreading computational symbols and mis-aligning columns are common.
 Money and time management as well as telling time using an analog clock are next to impossible.

-Although NVLD students usually have excellent decoding or basic reading skills, they often have difficulty with reading accuracy, particularly when reading sight words.
+NVLD students usually have excellent decoding or basic reading skills.
+Nonetheless, they often have difficulty with reading accuracy.
+This is particularly true when reading sight words.
 That is they often misread or guess the word.
 Tracking issues (unintentionally skipping lines or words) are common.
 Reading comprehension is often weak due to poor inferential reasoning skills.
 Hence they have a preference for factually based books rather than fictional books.

 Written language is another common area of challenge.
 Letter and/or number reversals and poor handwriting/letter formation are present.
-Weaknesses in visual organization often surface as difficulty writing on the line, writing to the margin and knowing where to write the date, name and where to start writing their essay.
+Weaknesses in visual organization often surface as difficulty writing on the line and to the margin.
+They also have trouble knowing where to write the date, name, and where to start when an essay.
 Spacing between letters and words and the size of letters are often inconsistent.
 NVLD students almost always prefer to print, as cursive writing is often difficult to master.
 They have difficulty with punctuation and capitalization, despite repeated attempts at teaching and reminding them of these rules.

-Additionally, students with NVLD are reluctant to engage in visually based tasks as it requires so much effort and time to complete.
+Additionally, students with NVLD are reluctant to engage in visually based tasks.
+These tasks require so much effort and time to complete.
 Instead they often resort to avoidance and/or disruptive behaviors.
-Since they are quite verbal and articulate, their reluctance to do the work is often viewed as sheer laziness, stubbornness, oppositional, and/or plain defiance.
-NVLD students are often overwhelmed and even panic (test anxiety) when faced with too much information on the page, or when the print is smaller than usual and/or unfamiliar to them.
+Since they are quite verbal and articulate, people often view their reluctance to work as sheer laziness.
+It can also be perceived as stubbornness, oppositional behavior, or plain defiance.
+NVLD students are often overwhelmed when faced with too much information on the page.
+They may even panic during tests.
+This is especially true when the print is smaller than usual or unfamiliar to them.

 Adult Signs:

 A history of school failures is also typical, especially in math and science.
 They often excel in language based courses and did extremely well in oral presentations and debates.
-Many also present with work related challenges.
+Many are faced with work related challenges.
 The slightest change in work tasks/demands can cause significant distress and anxiety.
-NVLD individuals usually work so much harder than their peers to achieve the same or similar outcomes and therefore have difficulty sustaining the effort required to complete the task.
+NVLD individuals usually work much harder than their peers to achieve the same or similar outcomes.
+As a result, they have difficulty sustaining the effort needed to finish the task.

 Organizing their personal space and keeping things tidy is challenging.
-Some live with chaos and clutter while others are extremely organized, becoming quite upset when things are moved or positioned differently.
-Simple things like making the bed, tucking in the sheets and blankets as well as folding laundry and even grooming are effortful.
-Multi-tasking, paying bills and maintaining a budget requires an inordinate amount of time and effort and for some it is just beyond their capability.
+Some live with chaos and clutter.
+Others are extremely organized and become quite upset when things are moved or positioned differently.
+Simple things are effortful.
+Making the bed, tucking in the sheets and blankets, folding laundry, and even grooming need significant effort.
+Multi-tasking, paying bills, and maintaining a budget require a lot of time and effort.
+For some, it is just beyond their capability.

 Intervention:

 Unfortunately, NVLD individuals are not fully understood and are often viewed as more capable than they truly are.
-The discrepancy between their well developed verbal skills and their inability to perform a variety of tasks, leads people to conclude that they are lazy, unmotivated or even stubborn and oppositional.
-They just do not put in the amount of work and effort needed to succeed.
-Not understanding and meeting the needs of individuals with NVLD is detrimental to their socio emotional well-being and their functioning in society and can result in years of distress and failure no matter how smart they are.
+The discrepancy between well developed verbal skills and an inability to do a variety of tasks, leads to inaccurate perceptions.
+Many are described as lazy, unmotivated or even stubborn and oppositional.
+They just do not put in the work and effort needed to succeed.
+Not understanding and meeting the needs of individuals with NVLD harms their socio emotional well-being.
+It affects their functioning in society. and can result in years of distress and failure, no matter how smart they are.

 A neuropsychological assessment is needed to rule out the presence of NVLD.
 The assessment must include parent and/or client interviews.
-But above all else, the psychologist/neuropsychologist must have excellent knowledge of NVLD as well as the ability to rule out alternative hypotheses since NVLD symptoms overlap with several other disorders.
+But above all else, the psychologist/neuropsychologist must have excellent knowledge of NVLD.
+They need to have sufficient knowledge to rule out alternative disorders as NVLD symptoms overlap with other disorders.
 The diagram below sums up at a glance the link between NVLD and other disorders.
-The need for an accurate assessment is critical to the individual’s well-being and future success.
+The need for a precise assessment is critical to the individual’s well-being and future success.

 Thank you for this article.
 My son is 9 and was diagnosed with Nvld this year.
 He is a unique child with many beautiful strengths and qualities.
 He struggles mostly with social cues and friendships.
 I’d love to help him more in this area.